 A libertarian might argue… and I am sympathetic to this argument… that family and community (tribal) units need to pick up the slack created by unemployment.
 I am inclined to agree, only our western civilization has evolved on very ‘individualistic’ lines as opposed to small group dynamics.
 In any event… I think at the moment we are poorly equipped for the future.

 On the plus side automation may not cause the mass job holocaust a lot of people fear… and instead, new jobs will be created… and we will muddle our way through more less like we did through the industrial revolution.
 I guess we will have to wait and see.

-Personally I am not particularly confident of this assertion.
-Its likely my anarcho-capitalist/nightwatchman tendencies (which makes me more of a libertarian than a classical liberal) and also the perma-bear outlook that permeates my existence (ha, ha) that make me increasingly concerned about our ability as a society to navigate this tricky narrowing that is coming.
+Personally I am not particularly confident of this potential outcome.
+Its likely my perma-bear outlook that permeates my existence that makes me increasingly concerned about our ability as a society to navigate this tricky ‘narrowing’ that we are heading towards.

 Hopefully I’m wrong.